dream-aim-deliver/planckster-docs/docs/concepts/scrapers.md

     ```

-### How to Retrieve Messages
+### Retrieving Messages

-Once the client is configured, you can retrieve messages from a specified channel using the `scrape` function.
+Once the client is configured, messages can be retreived from a specified channel using the `scrape` function.

 #### Function: `scrape`